mbrock/dappish/dcs.dapp.md

   also known as _grace period_,
   initially set to zero.

-Let the ilk chi be a 27-decimal number, also known as _fee accumulator_, initially set to zero.
+Let the ilk chi be a precise rate, also known as _fee accumulator_, initially set to zero.